All Saints Newland

 All Saint’s Newland has two services a month where they are joined by the congregation of All Saint’s, Staunton.
 On the other two Sundays they join the congregation at All Saint’s, Staunton.

-3rd Sunday of the month is a 4pm Evening service which is non Eucharist service and is sometimes lay led.
+On the second and fourth Sunday of the month is a 4pm Evening service which is non Eucharist service and is sometimes lay led.

 For details of services for any particular Sunday please see the Services page where they are listed for each month or check our pew sheet which can be found on the resources page.